steshaw/steshaw.org/posts/2007-08-14-first-steps-to-scala.markdown

 title: First steps to Scala
 wordpress_id: 76
 categories: Programming
-tags: JVM, Scala
+tags: scala
 ---

 If you're interested in the Scala programming language then [this article](http://www.artima.com/scalazine/articles/steps.html) will come in handy.
 I learned a couple of things.
 In particular, I didn't realise that you could instantiate an object with a trait (effectively changing the trait from the one specified in the class definition).
 Very interested in how that is implemented.